 Successful completion of the CSC® prepares students to write the CSC Exams through the Canadian Securities Institute (CSI) and then apply for mutual fund licensing.
-It is the first step towards licensing for trading stocks and bonds, and it allows students to proceed into the Canadian Investment Manager or Financial Management Adviser designation streams.
+It is the first step towards licensing for trading stocks and bonds, and it allows students to proceed with the Canadian Investment Manager or Financial Management Adviser designation streams.

 The CSC® designation is required by employers in the financial services industry.
 Examples of career opportunities include: